bitcoin-api/bitcoin-api/README.md

 # Bitcoin-Api.io

 ## About
 The [Bitcoin-Api.io](https://bitcoin-Api.io)
 professional grade API lets
 you easily add bitcoin to
 your websites and apps.
-Using a [token](#tokens), you can effortlessly add bitcoin deposit and withdraw functionality to your tech.
+Using a [token](#tokens), you can effortlessly incorporate bitcoin deposit and withdraw functionality into your tech.

 ## Main Sections
 * [NodeJs Driver](#nodejs-driver)